pahaz/sshtunnel/README.rst

 Example 4
 ---------

-Opening an SSH session jumping over two tunnels:
+Opening an SSH session jumping over two tunnels.
+SSH transport and tunnels will be daemonised, which will not wait for the connections to stop at close time.

 .. code-block:: python